stex2005/ros-mcp-client/clients/gemini_live/README.md

-# Gemini Live Text-Only Client for ROS MCP Server
+# Gemini Client for ROS MCP Server

 A simplified, text-only version of the Gemini Live client for controlling ROS robots through natural language commands.
 This version is optimized for WSL and environments where audio/video features are not needed.